 Challenges of cable shielding

-While cable shielding offers numerous benefits, there are also several challenges associated with its use.
-Some of these challenges include:
+While cable shielding offers many benefits, there are also several challenges to consider.

 1. Cost

-Shielded cables are generally more expensive than unshielded cables, due to the additional materials and manufacturing processes involved.
-In large-scale installations, the cost difference can become significant, majorly impacting budget allocations.
+Shielded cables are generally more expensive than unshielded types due to the extra materials and manufacturing steps involved.
+In large-scale installations, this difference can significantly affect budgets.

 2. Complexity in design and installation

-Designing shielded cables requires careful consideration of the type and thickness of the shielding, which can complicate the cable design process.
-Furthermore, proper installation of shielded cables can be more complex, requiring specialised knowledge to ensure effective grounding and to avoid compromising the shielding.
+Designing shielded cables requires careful selection of the shielding type and thickness, which can complicate production.
+Installation can also be more complex, as effective grounding must be maintained throughout the system.

 3. Grounding issues

-For cable shielding to be effective, it must be properly grounded.
-Incorrect grounding can lead to ineffective shielding and even increase interference.
-However, grounding requirements can vary depending on the application and environment, adding further complexity to the installation process.
+For shielding to be effective, it must be properly grounded.
+Incorrect grounding can reduce its effectiveness or even increase interference.
+Requirements vary by application, adding further complexity during installation.

 4. Potential for shield degradation